 Winter is upon us and the Canterbury crew have been busy.

-A video detailing the a winch rescue from a cruise ship is also available to view on our Facebook page.
+A video detailing a winch rescue from a cruise ship is also available to view on our Facebook page.
 In the clip you can see a small portion of what a mission may entail for our Pilot, Crewman and ICP.
 On this job Crewman Mike McClintock operated the winch from the helicopter above, with Intensive Care Paramedic Brent Williams on the wire being winched down to the cruise ship deck.
 This rescue relied on co-ordination with both SAR and Canterbury Police.

 The rescue crew forecast busy months ahead.
 Help the crew stay rescue ready by donating today.